Multilevel Control Functional: Introduction

 \section{Introduction}

-The paper focuses on the approximation of intractable integrals, where the integrands lack closed-form solutions or expressions and are computationally expensive to evaluate.
-The integrals are of the form \begin{talign*} \Pi[f] = \int_{\mathcal{X}} f(x) \pi(x) d x, \end{talign*} where $\Pi$ is a distribution with a Lebesgue density $\pi$ on $\mathcal{X} \subseteq \mathbb{R}^d$, and $f:\mathcal{X}\to \mathbb{R}$ is the integrand of interest.
-Assuming that $f$ is square-integrable i.e. $\Pi[f^2] < \infty$, Monte Carlo estimator (MC) is the most widely used approach for estimating such integrals.
-However, MC estimators have high variance and slow convergence rates.
-Thus, one challenge in using MC estimators is to reduce the variance of the estimator and to improve its accuracy.
+The paper focuses on the estimation of intractable integrals, where the integrands lack closed-form solutions or expressions and are computationally expensive to evaluate.
+The integrals are of the form \begin{talign} \Pi[f] = \int_{\mathcal{X}} f(x) \pi(x) d x, \end{talign} where $\Pi$ is a distribution with a Lebesgue density $\pi$ on $\mathcal{X} \subseteq \mathbb{R}^d$, and $f:\mathcal{X}\to \mathbb{R}$ is the integrand of interest.
+Assume that $f$ is square-integrable, that is, $\Pi[f^2] < \infty$.
+This is a common challenge in diverse applied fields such as finance \citep{glasserman2004monte, chen2024conditional}, aerospace engineering \citep{morio2015estimation, geraci2017multifidelity}, hazard analysis \citep{geist2006probabilistic, dalbey2008input}, medical physics \citep{rogers2006fifty}, among many others.
+This also frequently arises in statistics and machine learning, such as computing normalizing constants in probabilistic models \citep{atay2005monte, pmlr-v119-ohsaka20a, chehab2023provable}, performing Bayesian inference \citep{golinski2019amortized}, training energy-based models \citep{song2021train} and variational inference \citep{pmlr-v80-buchholz18a, vahdat2020nvae, fujisawa2021multilevel}.